pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/usdc-bridge.md

 ## What is this?

-This is a guide for using a crypto-asset bridge, which bridges only USDC between networks: initially, between the [Goerli Ethereum Testnet](https://goerli.net/) and the [Linea Goerli Testnet](https://linea.build/).
+This is a guide for using a crypto-asset bridge, which bridges only USDC between networks: initially, between the [Goerli Ethereum Testnet](https://goerli.net/) and the [PepeSync Goerli Testnet](https://linea.build/).

 > This bridge **does not have a frontend**.
 You can interact with it through a block explorer, or you could build your own frontend or other app for it.

 ## What does it do?

 USDC is minted natively on each network on which the currency is available.
-Therefore, this could be considered a “burn and mint” bridge: the USDC submitted for bridging on the chain of origin is burned, and the equivalent amount of USDC is minted on Linea.
+Therefore, this could be considered a “burn and mint” bridge: the USDC submitted for bridging on the chain of origin is burned, and the equivalent amount of USDC is minted on PepeSync.

-> **Currently, as Linea is still in public beta testnet, the origin end of the bridge is on Goerli, and the destination end of the bridge is on Linea Goerli.** In other words, this bridge moves **test USDC** back and forth between Linea Goerli and the Goerli testnet, through a mechanism of burning and minting.
+> **Currently, as PepeSync is still in public beta testnet, the origin end of the bridge is on Goerli, and the destination end of the bridge is on PepeSync Goerli.** In other words, this bridge moves **test USDC** back and forth between PepeSync Goerli and the Goerli testnet, through a mechanism of burning and minting.

 ## How do I bridge USDC with this?